 SEEMAC, Inc. needed a business software that would allow them to keep their many processes streamlined.
 Their business focused on wood products being sent to building component manufacturers, laminators, fabricators, companies that product road trusses, two-step distributors of sash and door products, the woodworking trade, or other wholesalers and distributors.
 Because their business is so diversified, SEEMAC looked to Agility because of its industry specific functionality.
 Over time, SEEMAC has grown to sales that annually top $150 million in volume; with their investment and reputation at stake, SEEMAC implemented DMSi’s Agility Software in 2001.

-“Obviously, software doesn’t change our computers into crystal balls, but it does help us better manage information,” Finn said.
+“Obviously, software doesn’t change our computers into crystal balls, but it does help us better manage information,” Lawson said.
 “DMSi software is our information clearinghouse – our electronic bulletin board, electronic filing cabinet, and electronic message center.”
 SEEMAC took the time to re-evaluate and re-engineer their business management plan.
 This business model has helped them operate more efficiently, make better purchasing decisions, and stay organized.

-“With DMSi Software, we’ve found a powerful lumber-specific application that helps us collect large amounts of essential transaction and product information and easily customize it to the benefit of our business and customers,” stated Finn.
+“With DMSi Software, we’ve found a powerful lumber-specific application that helps us collect large amounts of essential transaction and product information and easily customize it to the benefit of our business and customers,” stated Lawson.
 “We recognize there is still functionality and a few business practices we’ve yet to take advantage of, but the bottom line is we’re finding ways to do our job more accurately and efficiently every day.”